-, whose company, HealthComm, provided the initial home for an educational effort to support the innovative approaches to clinical nutrition that were the drivers for their product line.
+The Institute for Functional Medicine grew out of the vision, energy, and dedication of Susan and Dr. Jeffrey Bland, whose company, HealthComm, provided the initial home for an educational effort to support the innovative approaches to clinical nutrition that were the drivers for their product line.
 These new approaches and new products reflected groundbreaking thinking about the uniqueness of individual biochemistry and heralded the onset of a movement away from one-size-fits-all medicine to personalized, systems-based medicine.
 Jeff’s instinct about what the evolving evidence base really meant for human health proved prescient, and eventually a name was required for this new way of thinking.
-Thus was born the term FUNCTIONAL MEDICINE
+Thus was born the term FUNCTIONAL MEDICINE.

-In the early years, IFM’s annual symposium focused on bringing cutting edge research to the attention of an eclectic audience of scientists, medical doctors, chiropractors, nutritionists, and other health professionals.
+In the early years, IFM’s annual symposium focused on bringing cutting-edge research to the attention of an eclectic audience of scientists, medical doctors, chiropractors, nutritionists, and other health professionals.
 There was a growing excitement about the new findings and an ardent desire to hear from experts whose original research opened up new vistas for thinking about health and disease.

-As the research base matured, IFM’s program team began to work on a framework for sorting and applying the findings in clinically relevant ways.
-They studied and articulated the common principles that categorized this new field of Functional Medicine, and they developed models for applying the science.
+As the research base matured in Functional Systems Medicine, Dr. Jones developed IFM’s educational program team, which began to work on a framework for sorting and applying scientific findings in clinically relevant ways.
+The education team studied and articulated the common principles that categorized this new field of Functional Medicine, developing models for applying the evolving Functional Systems Medicine science.

-During this era, the Functional Medicine Matrix Model was born, including the core concepts of antecedents, triggers, and mediators; the integration of lifestyle into evaluation and treatment; and the central concept of an interconnected web, binding all elements of body (physiology, biochemistry), mind, and spirit.
+During this era, the Functional Medicine Matrix Model was born, including the core concepts of antecedents, triggers, and mediators; the integration of lifestyle into evaluation and treatment; and the central concept of an interconnected web binding all elements of body (physiology and biochemistry), mind, and spirit.